-Sting, Lady Gaga, Billie Eilish and the Red Hot Chili Peppers to perform at FireAid Benefit Concert - Entertainment News
+Sting, Lady Gaga, Billie Eilish and the Red Hot Chili Peppers to perform at FireAid benefit concert - Entertainment News

 Dave Matthews and John Mayer will perform live together for the first time.

-The event is being held by Shelli, Irving, and the Azoff family with Live Nation and AEG Presents.
+The event is being produced by Shelli, Irving, and the Azoff family with Live Nation and AEG Presents.

 Since the wildfires started, celebrities and entertainment organizations have pledged millions to help those who have been displaced or lost their homes, including a $2.5 million contribution from Beyoncé to a newly launched LA Fire Relief Fund created by her charitable foundation, BeyGOOD.